Setting up a tent can be difficult, especially if you’re not used to it. But with the right tools and a little know-how, anyone can do it.

 Do yourself a favor and make sure you have plenty of room for the tent and tarp (or footprint) before setting up your tent.

-Tents need a level surface to stand upright, so make sure to find a flat spot before setting it up.
-If there are a lot of rocks or roots in the area, clear as much of them as possible.
+Tents need a level surface to stand upright, so find a flat spot before setting it up if there are a lot of rocks or roots in the area, clear as much of them as possible.
+Use a camping shovel, axe, rake, broom, or whatever you need to clear the site.

 Rocks, sticks, or roots could puncture or damage your tent.